thomaslian/NationalParkViewer/README.md

 # Welcome to the NationalParkViewer

-Congrats for taking the innitiative to contribute to a repo during Hacktoberfest 2020! 🎃
+Congrats for taking the initiative  to contribute to a repo during Hacktoberfest 2020! 🎃

 ## Project Description